seraphgrid/grungegirl/README.md

 welcome.

-`grungegirl` is aiming to be the premier drug culture application. it is the hacker's drug encyclopedia. it follows the unix philosophy, so expect great things related to drugs. it aims to be undyingly faithful to python, but will see some rust integration for speed. i was an avid believer in the way death grips ran things. so now i follow the same approach when it comes to often tiring aspects of self-undoing. transformation in 12th house astrology is somewhat of a forbidden practice.
+`grungegirl` is aiming to be the premier drug culture application. it is the hacker's drug encyclopedia, programmed by a hardcore feminist. it follows the unix philosophy, so expect great things related to drugs. it aims to be undyingly faithful to python, but will see some rust integration for speed. i was an avid believer in the way death grips ran things. so now i follow the same approach when it comes to often tiring aspects of self-undoing. transformation in 12th house astrology is somewhat of a forbidden practice.

 but `grungegirl` is built to break the rules and complete my destiny. to install it, run the `install.py` file. the `install.py` file will install `lynx`, move necessities to a folder in `$HOME` and bind a `python` command to the command `grungegirl`.